Frequently Asked Questions About CounselingDarlene Weldon, M.S. LPC

 Will a counselor tell me what to do?

-No. One common misconception about counselors is that we claim to have all the answers, some special wisdom that you don't have, and will tell you what to do.
+No. One common misconception about counselors is that we claim to have all the answers and will tell you what to do.
 The media encourages this misconception with entertainment "therapists" who "counsel" people on t.v. or radio for other's entertainment.
 Many times, people already know what to do.
 They just need some help clearing away mental or emotional clutter so that they can see their choices more clearly.
 Counselors can help with clarification and support, but we do not make decisions for you.
 At times, your counselor may function as an educator and offer suggestions or information, such as parenting or behavior management tips, career exploration, or various therapeutic assignments and recommendations.
 In the end, your decisions are yours to make and you alone are more qualified than anyone to make them.

 Will therapy make me feel better?